 The initial release of The Singer's Crown (Eos, 2005) was followed by The Eunuch's Heir (Eos, 2006) and The Bastard Queen (Swimming Kangaroo, 2010).
 Her stories have appeared in anthologies such as Warrior Women (Prime Books, 2016) and Fantasy for the Throne (Gray Rabbit, 2018), as well as the Tales of Bladesend novellas Joenna's Ax and Winning the Gallows Field.
 Under several names, she has published in and edited volumes of New Hampshire Pulp Fiction from Plaidswede including Love Free or Die; Live Free or Ride, about the venerable Concord Coach stagecoach; and Live Free or Dragons.

-Elaine is a graduate of and instructor for the Odyssey Speculative Fiction Writing Workshop, and her short stories have received honorable mentions from the Boskone Short Fiction Contest and the Ray Bradbury Short Story Award.
-Elaine lives in New Hampshire with two lovely children and a very supportive spouse.
-She creates wearable art clothing when she isn't climbing the walls at the rock gym, and has finally found an instrument she loves to play: taiko.
+Elaine is a graduate of, instructor at, and critiquer for the Odyssey Speculative Fiction Writing Workshop.
+Her short stories have received notice in the Boskone Short Fiction Contest, Tenebris Press Flash Horror contest, and Ray Bradbury Short Story Award.
+Elaine lives in New Hampshire where she creates wearable art clothing when she isn't climbing the walls at the rock gym.